 7. Set a good example infront of your child

-Parents should set a good example of brushing their own teeth twice a day daily, infront of their children so that they understand it is something they should never miss.
+Parents should set a good example of brushing their teeth twice a day daily, in front of their children so that they understand it is something they should never miss.
 Make it a point that your child is aware that you are following the routine without skipping a day.

 8. Pretend play Dentist

-Pretend playing dentist with your child.
-This will first let them know who dentists are and secondly they will understand why we need to go to a dentist.
+Pretend to play dentist with your child.
+This will first let them know who dentists are and secondly, they will understand why we need to go to a dentist.
 Tell them besides the routine dental visit a dentist will help fill any cavities that there might be in the teeth.
-Also make them understand that the cavities will occur incase we do not brush our teeth properly.
+Also, make them understand that cavities will occur in case we do not brush our teeth properly.

 9. Toothpaste is important